rust-lang/compiler-team/templates/T-compiler Meeting Agenda YYYY-MM-DD.md

 - (TIP) add here non-recurrent scheduled meetings, [check the schedule calendar](https://calendar.google.com/calendar/htmlembed?src=6u5rrtce6lrtv07pfi3damgjus%40group.calendar.google.com)
 - (TIP) mention upcoming Rust stable releases, [check the release calendar](https://calendar.google.com/calendar/htmlembed?src=l1b1gkqvfbgunjs18nemq4c580%40group.calendar.google.com)
 - Reminder: if you see a PR/issue that seems like there might be legal implications due to copyright/IP/etc, please let the Core team know (or at least message @_**pnkfelix** or @_**Wesley Wiser** so we can pass it along).
-- (TIP) remove this section if none are needed

 ## MCPs/FCPs